 Many people, me included, have the enjoyable side effect of more vivid dreams when they take B6.
 Some alternative doctors feel that lack of dream recall is a sign of B6 deficiency.

-CALCIUM: Very good research here.
+Very good research here.
 In one study, 497 women received either 1200 mg of calcium (as calcium carbonate) or a placebo for three cycles.
 At the end of the trial, the women on the calcium had a 48% improvement in symptoms, vs. 30% for the placebo group.
 Presumably, a superior form of calcium to carbonate would work even better, at a lower dose.
+Meanwhile low magnesium levels have been found in women with PMS, and in some studies, magnesium has been helpful.
+Consider magnesium especially if your muscles feel tense, and if you cramp up.
+An Epsom salts bath is a wonderful way to get a lot of magnesium, fast.

 Chaste Tree Berry (Vitex Agnus-Castus): Chaste Tree Berry, or “Vitex,” increases the release of lutenizing hormone (LH) from the pituitary gland in the brain.
 And LH is what stimulates the release of natural progesterone in the body.
 Vitex has been the subject of a number of studies with PMS, the biggest of which was published in the British Medical Journal in 2001.
 In it, 170 women with PMS got either Vitex or a placebo.
 Women were considered to respond to treatment, if they had a fifty percent or better reduction in symptoms.
 24% responded to the placebo, while 52% responded to the Vitex.
 In another study, 40 women with PMDD took either Vitex or Prozac.
 While Prozac was slightly more effective for the mood symptoms, Vitex was more effective for the physical symptoms.
 And although Vitex will eventually stop working if your stop taking it, some researchers have found residual effects as much as three cycles after discontinuation.